syncany/syncany-docs/source/what_is_syncany.rst

 * If you want to share files with friends or colleagues without having to trust anyone but yourself, Syncany is the right tool for you.
 * If you want to use your own offsite storage instead of a provider-controlled storage, Syncany is the right tool for you.

+We've identified three major use cases that Syncany can be used for:

+* Continuous file synchronization
+* Interval-based or on-demand backups
+* Simple binary-compatible file versioning

 What Syncany is **not**!
 ------------------------